Jeffreymaniac/JBeverything/README.md

 * Stupidium - a stupid bright green block
 * A function command - write `/function jbeverything/bigtnt` in the chat, and it will spawn a bunch of tnt, basically like a nuke.

+## Issues

+If something doesnt work or there is a bug or glitch (which im sure that there is), please create a new issue at here: https://github.com/Jeffreymaniac/JBeverything/issues